-Clearcorp Dealing Systems (India) Limited is a wholly owned subsidary company of The Clearing Corporation of India Limited and incorporated and domicled in India.
-The registered office of the Company is CCIL Bhavan, S.K.Bole Road, Dadar (West), Mumbai 400028, Maharashtra.
+Clearcorp Dealing Systems (India) Limited is a wholly owned subsidiary company of The Clearing Corporation of India Limited and incorporated and domiciled in India.
+The registered office of the Company is CCIL Bhavan, S. K. Bole Road, Dadar (West), Mumbai 400028, Maharashtra.

-2 Basis of Preparation, Measurement and Significant Accounting Policies
+Note 2 Basis of Preparation, Key Estimates and Assumptions, Measurement and Significant Accounting Policies